-It is up to you to be proactive in taking care of your teeth and gums daily to ensure that you maintain a healthy mouth.
+It is up to you to be proactive in taking care of your teeth and gums daily.
 Along with brushing your teeth twice a day and flossing daily, we recommend scheduling an appointment every six months with Dr. Leslie Anthony.
 She can help you prevent or spot any signs of gum disease early so that you can keep your mouth in optimal health.

 Risk factors that contribute to gum disease include but are not limited to: